20+ Outdoorsy, Tasty & Free Things to do in Raleigh NC

 15. Breweries in Raleigh

-- Trophy Brewing: Each of the three locations offers a comfy setting, with a slightly different food accompaniment.
-One has pizza, another Southern fare, and the third, a classic brewery setting with food trucks.
+- Trophy Brewing: Each of the three locations offers a slightly different food accompaniment.
+One has pizza, another Southern fare, and the third, food trucks.
 Their beer is excellent, with a diverse range of styles and excellent cider.
-Trophy is a crowdpleaser, definitely one of the favorite breweries in Raleigh.

 - Crank Arm Brewing: A super-chill Raleigh brewery with a cycling theme, Crank Arm is ideal for a casual afternoon hangout.
 They have a dog-friendly patio and convenient location, and even encourage patrons to bring their own food.

 - Funguys Brewing: We’re all aboard the smoothie-style beer trend, and these guys do a phenomenal job!
-Low alcohol content and bursting with fruity flavors, Funguys’ “Smoothsicles” are the perfect beverages for Raleigh’s signature hot summer days.
-If you’re not a smoothie-sour fan, not to worry — there’s a great selection of other beers, with a focus on IPAs.
+Low alcohol content and bursting with fruity flavors, Funguys’ “Smoothsicles” are perfect for hot summer days.

 - Brewery Bhavana: This chic, stylish spot complements its superb beer with tasty dim-sum.
-A unique concept that’s executed perfectly!
 With highly Instagrammable decor and an often packed dining room, Bhavana is a buzzy spot featuring complex brews like wood-aged ales and fruit-infused dubbels.

 Want to check out several Raleigh breweries without worrying about driving?
 A craft beer tasting tour is one of the best things to do in Raleigh for beer lovers!